l0vemimi/l0vemimi/README.md

 Baby developer.
 I also have adhd so my repos are usually littered with ✨ unfinished projects. ✨

-#### Current skills:

-- JS
-- CSS
-- HTML
-- Python
-- Shell scripting

-Pretty much just front end devops and some scripting.
-I use the word 'skills' very lightly because I am by no means an expert or anywhere close to being one for a while lol.

 Also I use arch linux :godmode: (btw), not that it's relevant but thought anyone reading this deserves to know.

 #### Current Projects: